 Energy Conservation

 In addition to energy-efficient buildings, the conservation of energy in Norwich should also include land use and transportation policies.
 Land use issues addressed in Chapter 12 and transportation issues addressed in Chapter 9 include the importance of sustainable development patterns that reduce the need for excessive use of private vehicles.
-Building higher-density housing in areas near existing roads and public transportation will minimize the increased use of inefficient single-occupancy vehicles.
-Planned Unit Developments (PUDs) should include provisions for public transit, pedestrian and bike paths within the developed area and connecting to other destinations.

 Energy-efficient buildings are a critical component of energy conservation.
 The town should continue to support state programs such as the Vermont Residential Building Energy Standards Certificate to mandate the energy-efficient construction of new buildings and create incentives to retrofit existing buildings to be more energy efficient.
 The town should continue to set an example by implementing energy conservation programs for all new and existing municipal buildings.
-Energy efficiency and the reduction of greenhouse gases should be considered in the purchase of new vehicles and machinery.
+Energy efficiency and the reduction of greenhouse gases should be considered in the purchase of new town vehicles and machinery.

 Goals, Objectives and Actions